-The New Balance Furon 4.0 Pro Firm Ground has been released in the standard sizes for men.
-It fits true to size and comes with a medium width.
-Utilizing the Fantomfit tech and Hydraskin touch, this soccer cleat offers a snug wrap around the foot.
-The fit is further improved with a central lace and a mesh collar that also provides comfort.
+Equipped with the Fantomfit tech and Hydraskin touch, the New Balance Furon 4.0 Pro Firm Ground utilizes offers a snug wrap around the foot.
+The fit is further improved by a central lace and a mesh collar that provides comfort.

 The base of this soccer cleat is lined with a TPU outsole fitted with a nylon frame.
 It also utilizes a stud pattern meant to deliver traction and acceleration on the firm ground pitch.

 The upper of the Furon 4.0 Pro Firm Ground utilizes a combination of the Fantomfit tech and the Hydraskin touch membrane.
 This design allows the upper to offer a form-fitting wrap around the foot for supreme comfort.
 The fit is reinforced by a central lacing system located over at the midfoot.
 Meanwhile, an expanded cleanlace contact zone facilitates high shot accuracy.

 - This soccer cleat weighs 8.2 ounces.